soos3d/fix-URLs-mini-JavaScript-project/README.md

 This is a very simple JavaScript project to show some string manipulation and if statement logic.
 Making practical applications is the best way to learn, even if it's something this simple.

+## Files in this repo

+- `index.html` -> Holds the code to show the webpage.
+- `script.js` -> Holds the code that gives functionality to the page.

 ## What does it do?
 The idea of this application, is to teach the logic behind simple string manipulation.
 A user can input a website address, and the program will add HTTPS:// to it, creating a functioning URL.